 Crawlspaces are generally not what anyone would consider “clean.”
 When was the last time you went into a crawlspace?
-It’s typically a dark, dank environment where critters and odors run scare away even the most brave DIY building owners!
-Often old construction materials and cardboard boxes are crammed down below, providing harborage and food for mold and all sorts of furry critters.
-The stack effect dutifully draws air from crawlspaces up through small holes, gaps and cracks in the building and that nasty and wet air makes its way into your home.
-In 80% of the buildings we inspect we end up suggesting the crawlspace be professionally cleaned and upgraded.
-While not as sexy as a new roof or new flooring, a clean crawlspace can significantly increase the durability and healthy enjoyment of your building, by eliminating unwanted heat loss, moisture, pests and odors.
+It’s typically a dark, dank environment where critters and odors scare away even the bravest DIY building owners.
+Often old construction materials and cardboard boxes are crammed down below, providing nesting and food for mold and all sorts of furry critters.
+The stack effect dutifully draws air from crawlspaces up through small holes, gaps and cracks in the building and that nasty, wet air makes its way into your home.
+In 80% of buildings we inspect, we end up suggesting the crawlspace be professionally cleaned and upgraded.
+A clean crawlspace can significantly increase the durability and healthy enjoyment of your building, by eliminating unwanted heat loss, moisture, pests and odors.

 It’s possible you’re in the <20% of buildings with a clean crawlspace or basement already, but the odds are stacked against you.
-If you still have any doubts lift the hatch and take a look and sniff.
-If you wouldn’t want to spend 30 seconds down there – keep reading and consider having an industrial hygienist come to test the crawlspace.
+If you have any doubts, lift the hatch, take a look and sniff.
+If you wouldn’t want to spend 30 seconds down there keep reading and consider having an industrial hygienist test your crawlspace.

 Safe and Secure Crawlspace Access is Important

-Children and pests aren’t often uttered in the same sentence, but a solid and secure access hatch will keep both out of the crawlspace!
+Children and pests aren’t often uttered in the same sentence, but a solid and secure access hatch will keep both out of the crawlspace.
 The above photo illustrates a prefab metal access hatch with hydraulic hinges, air-sealing gaskets, and a padlock.
-This access hatch will last longer than most of the house, and be a luxury for service professionals who have to periodically enter and inspect the crawl space.
-Sufficient sizing of the access points is also important, as is not blocking access with mechanical systems such as ductwork or drain pipes.
+This access hatch will last longer than most of the house, and be a luxury for service professionals who must periodically enter and inspect the crawl space.
+Sufficient sizing of the access points is important, as is not blocking access with wires, mechanical systems such as duct work or drain pipes.

-If access is indoors careful consideration must be made to not to cross-contaminate the building while work is ongoing below.
-Where carpet is covering an access hatch there are often visual signs of the carpet acting as an air filter for air entering the home via stack effect or other pressurization.
-Access hatches indoors should be air-sealed, and when significant work is done in the crawlspace the surrounding area within the home should be placed in containment with negative air and air-scrubbers running.
-When contractors are working significantly more dust is generated than on an average day, and that dust may well contain legacy pesticides, biological contaminants (feces, mites, mold spores, bacteria), heavy metals and hazardous fibers (fiberglass or asbestos).
+If access is indoors, careful consideration must be made to not to cross-contaminate the building while work is ongoing below.
+Where carpet is covering an access hatch we often find visual signs of the carpet acting as an air filter for air entering the home via stack effect or other pressurization.
+Indoor access hatches should be air-sealed.
+When significant work is done in the crawlspace the surrounding area within the home should be placed in containment, with negative air machines and air scrubbers running.
+Significantly more dust is generated than on an average day when contractors are working, and that dust may well contain legacy pesticides, biological contaminants (feces, mites, mold spores, bacteria), heavy metals and hazardous fibers (fiberglass or asbestos).

 Crawlspace Upgrade Opportunities